animate-css/animate.css/docs/pages/01-usage.md

 }
 ```

 Be aware that some animations are dependent on the `animation-timing` property set on the animation's class.
-Changing, or not declaring it might harm the animation.
+Changing or not declaring it might lead to unexpected results.

 #### CSS Custom Properties (CSS Variables)

-Since version 4, animate.css makes use of custom properties (also known as CSS variables) to define the animations duration, delay, and iteractions.
+Since version 4, Animate.css makes use of custom properties (also known as CSS variables) to define the animations duration, delay, and iteractions.
 This makes Animate.css very flexible and customizable.
 Need to change an animation duration?
 Just set a new value to globally or locally.

 Example: